 Naturally, since my stay would be only a night, until my return to Tarry Town, there were no present servants to be needed, with the exception of a maidservant.
 Her name was Camila and she would be there, until the evening.
 The challenge was to survive the night in the lorn and dusty mansion alone, with just the basic necessities afforded.

 Once Mr. Van Amstel had departed, I took the occasion to walk around the rest of the home observing the north library, the dining room fireplace, and the colorful blooms of the garden outside, through the window inquisitively.
 Camila was busy tending to the house duties.

 My recollection of my late uncle was scarcely a constructed memory, since I met him only once, and knew almost entirely nothing of his personal life, except that we shared the Van Halen name and noble lineage.

 Our notable ancestry had originated from the first Van Halen colonist, Baron Diederick Van Halen, who mysteriously perished within the year of 1674, in the war against the British.

-The gossiping villagers bespoke that he perished whilom, in the vast wilderness of the Hudson Valley.
+The gossiping villagers bespoke that he had perished whilom, in the vast wilderness of the Hudson Valley.